 Emergency warehouses to uphold supply

 To secure production and supply chains for critical goods, we have set up special emergency warehouses.
 This concerns, for example, pharmaceutical and medical supplies as well as food and crucial production materials.
-At the warehouse in Apfelstädt near Erfurt, special safety and hygiene regulations apply.
+At the warehouse in Apfelstädt near Erfurt as well as other warehouses, special safety and hygiene regulations apply.
 Stored products are prioritised and if needed, will be distributed to the different locations in a manner that is strategically expedient.
 We can access a GDP-certified transport network via our HealthCare business unit for the transportation of goods.
-More locations will be added shortly.

 Free service matches up vacant warehouse capacities